-Index Terms-multihop network, maximum multiflow problem, network coding, wireless scheduling, network throughput
+Index Terms-multihop network, network coding, maximum multiflow problem, multicast.

-I. INTRODUCTION
+I. Introduction

 Over the past years, both the number of users in wireless networks and the services to be provided have experienced significant growth.
 To deploy the next generation mobile system, it is expected that a massive connectivity and emerging applications should be supported.
-To design large-scale, highlyconnected wireless systems and to measure their performance, it is crucial but very difficult to find the maximum multiflow (MMF) and maximum concurrent multiflow (MCMF) that can be supported by collision-free link schedules of the network.
+For the design of large-scale, highly-connected wireless mobile systems, it is crucial to have a solid understanding of their theoretic limits, and hence we revisit two multiflow optimization problems: the maximum multiflow (MMF) and maximum concurrent multiflow (MCMF) that can be supported by collision-free link schedules of the networks.